 9 things you learn when building a new brand

-So this is the perfect opportunity to share with you some of the things you’ll learn when you embark on building a new brand.
+From my experience its my pleasure to share with you some of the things you’ll learn when you embark on building your brand.

-- Adore your early fans.
+Adore your early fans.
 When your brand starts to break cover the first people to engage with it are simply wonderful.
 They’ve noticed what you’re doing, they like it and they’ve made the effort to tell you.
-On a daily basis people are messaging me about Bionic Iconic and asking when they can buy products.
-This is before the brand has gone live and the full product offer revealed.
-Experiencing this level of positive interest is hugely encouraging and it’s reassuring to know the brand is resonating with people from the outset.
+Experiencing positive interest is hugely encouraging and it’s reassuring to know the brand is resonating with people from the outset.